-The following is a description of how CRCC S.A. carries out the settlement for each of the segments:
+The following is a description of how CRCC S.A. carries out the settlement for each of the segments where there is exchange of securities:

 CRCC is directly involved in the settlement of the following contracts or transactions, where there could be principal risk: (1) Futures contracts settled through delivery at maturity in the financial derivatives segment, (2) Repo transactions in fixed income securities, government securities TES of the Fixed Income Segment, and (3) Repo transactions in equity securities of the Equity segment.